kkumer/gepard/README.md

 ## Developing

-Before pushing anything to github master `pytest` *must* run without errors, or commit message should indicate that code is not clean.
+Before pushing anything to github master `pytest -q --runslow` *must* run without errors, or commit message should indicate that code is not clean.

 We aim for 100% documented, type-hinted code that passes `flake8`, `pydocstyle` (Google doc conventions) and `mypy` linters, but this is not presently strictly required for commits.